-Step 3: Choose a YouTube playlist, and in the provided input field, enter the link of your YouTube Channel, choose the playlist you want to embed, and click ‘Next’
+Step 3: Choose a YouTube playlist, and in the provided input field, enter the link of your YouTube Channel, choose the playlist you want to embed, and click ‘Create source’

-Step 4: Once the feed is generated, click ‘Create feed,’ and you will be redirected in the YouTube playlist widget screen
+Step 4: Once the feed is generated you will be redirected to the YouTube playlist widget screen